The Ashnola Bridge (Red Bridge)

-West Montrose Covered Bridge
+West Montrose Covered Bridge (also known as the Kissing Bridge)

-West Montrose, Ont. | Built in 1881 and measuring 60 metres in length, this gabled roof-topped bridge is the oldest in Ontario—and one of the few originally built in the province to remain standing today.
+Built in 1881 and measuring 60 metres in length, this gabled roof-topped bridge is the oldest in Ontario—and one of the few original covered bridges built in the province that remain standing.

 Pont Grandchamp Covered Bridge

-Lanaudière, Que. | Built in 1918 and named after a local farmer, this covered bridge is the only one still in operation in Lanaudière.
+Built in 1918 and named after a local farmer, this covered bridge is the only one still in operation in Lanaudière.
 One hundred years after it was built, the local government declared it a municipal historic site.

-Check out these quirky roadside attractions across Canada.
+Don’t miss these quirky roadside attractions across Canada.

 Alphonse Normandin Bridge

-Saint-Dominique-du-Rosaire, Que. | This pink bridge crosses the Davy River in the Abitibi-Témiscamingue region of Quebec.
-More than 34 covered bridges were constructed in the region; only half remain.
+This pink bridge crosses the Davy River in the Abitibi-Témiscamingue region of Quebec.
+More than 34 covered bridges were constructed in the region; only half of that number remain.
 Built in 1950, it’s the baby of the covered bridges in the province.

 Leclerc Covered Bridge

-La Sarre, Que. | One of the last remaining covered bridges in Quebec’s Abitibi-Témiscamingue region, this elegant, single-lane structure was built in 1937 and renovated three times in 1947, 1949 and 1984.
+Another covered bridge from Quebec’s Abitibi-Témiscamingue region, this elegant, single-lane structure was built in 1937 and renovated in 1947, 1949 and 1984.

-Check out these other hidden gems in Quebec!
+Check out more hidden gems in Quebec.

 Molesworth Covered Bridge

-Abitibi-Témiscamingue, Que. | Built in 1930, this striking fire-engine red bridge can carry more weight than other bridges in the area, thanks to a central support pillar added in 1950.
+Built in 1930, this striking fire-engine red bridge can carry more weight than other bridges in the area, thanks to a central support pillar that was added in 1950.

 Wakefield Covered Bridge

-Wakefield, Que. | This charming red structure was originally built in 1915 to link the shores of the Gatineau River.
+This charming red structure was originally built in 1915 to link the shores of the Gatineau River.
 After burning down in 1984, however, the townspeople fundraised to fix it.
-Now, it’s only accessible for pedestrians, but the short, picturesque walk downhill to the bridge after parking on Chemin Du Vieux-Pont is highly recommended.
+Now, it’s only accessible to pedestrians, but the short, picturesque walk downhill to the bridge after parking on Chemin Du Vieux-Pont is highly recommended.

 Powerscourt Covered Bridge

-Hinchinbrooke, Que. | One of five covered bridges to be selected for a Canadian stamp, this bridge is also an official National Historic Site.
-What’s more, it was built in 1861, making it one of the oldest covered bridges in the country.
+One of five covered bridges to be represented on a Canadian postage stamp, this bridge is also an official National Historic Site.
+What’s more, it was built in 1861, making it one of the oldest surviving covered bridges in the country.

 Malone Covered Bridge